PA

 Will Mom Like the Sandwich?

-Magdalena knows that her mom loves provolone cheese.
-She even usually eats some slices of ham with olives as a snack!
-Magdalena now asks her mom what is her favorite type of meat.
+Magdalena is making lunch for the family.
+She knows that her mom loves provolone cheese — she often eats some slices with salami and olives as a snack!
+Magdalena asked her mother what her favorite type of meat for sandwiches is.

 Magdalena having a conversation with her mom about how she likes her sandwiches.
 Magdalena's mom says she just does not like ham.